wifinigel/wiperf/mkdocs/docs/probe_install.md

 To install the wiperf code itself on to the RPi, execute the following CLI command:

 ```
-curl -s https://raw.githubusercontent.com/wifinigel/wiperf/setup.sh | sudo bash -s install rpi
+curl -s https://raw.githubusercontent.com/wifinigel/wiperf/main/setup.sh | sudo bash -s install rpi
 ```

 This will initiate the download and installation of a number of python packages, together with the wiperf code itself.
 This will take a few minutes to complete.

-Once installation is complete, our final step is to [configure the wiperf probe](probe_configure.md) to perform the tests we'd like to perform, and provide details of where the probe needs to send its data (i.e. our data server).
+Once installation is complete, our final step is to [configure the wiperf probe](probe_configure.md) to perform the tests we'd like to run, and provide details of where the probe needs to send its data (i.e. our data server).